Yianlaen/Yianlaen/README.md

 ## Hi there / 你好 👋

-Learning as an undergraduate at SUSTech in China.
+I'm currently learning as an undergraduate at SUSTech in China.

+In high school I participated in olympiad in informatics, and had some experience with coding.

+I got a silver from NOI 2022.
+I also tried to modify an existing online judge system to deploy it in our campus.

+In university I participated in ICPC World Finals 2025 and due to some bad luck we only got Honors.

+Now I'm trying to learn some deep learning and eventually, do something new.

 <!--
 **Yianlaen/Yianlaen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.